ClearHealthStrategies/Compliance/hipaa-privacy-policy.md

 # HIPAA PRIVACY POLICIES FOR CLEAR HEALTH STRATEGIES, LLC
 LAST UPDATED: May 21, 2020
-HIPAA Privacy Policies Table of Contents

-HIPAA Privacy Policies Introduction
+## HIPAA Privacy Policies Introduction
 INTRODUCTION
 The purpose of these HIPAA Privacy Policies (hereinafter referenced as the “Privacy Policies”) is  to protect the confidentiality, privacy, and security of Protected Health Information (“PHI”) that  the Clear Health Strategies, LLC (“Company”) uses, maintains, or discloses pursuant to the Health  Insurance Portability and Accountability Act of 1996, any amendments thereto, and all rules and  regulations promulgated thereunder, including the “Privacy Rule” at 45 CFR Part 160, 162, and  164, as amended (collectively, “HIPAA”).
 Company is considered a Business Associate under HIPAA because it creates, receives, maintains,  or transmits PHI on behalf of health plans (each a “Covered Entity” and collectively, the “Covered  Entities”), as part of services it provides.